The Cell Cycle

 The nuclear membrane breaks to release the chromosomes.
 The sister chromatids are separated and form two identical nuclei pulled to opposite sides of the cell.
 It then splits the cell membrane and cytoplasm into two equal parts, dividing the DNA and cell organelles between them.
 Two genetically identical daughter cells have been created.

 After the cell has completed the M phase, both daughter cells enter the G1 phase again.
 From here, they can either continue the cell cycle and divide again or leave it and stop dividing.
-A cell that exits the cell cycle enters the G0 phase, where it is still fully functional but does not divide anymore.
-Some cells never leave the G0 phase again, like most neuronal cells, whereas others can re-enter the G1 phase and continue the cell cycle if necessary.
-Some cells, like most epithelial cells, never enter the G0 phase but continue to divide throughout their life.
+A cell that exits the cell cycle enters the G phase, where it is still fully functional but does not divide anymore.
+Some cells never leave the G phase again, like most neuronal cells, whereas others can re-enter the G1 phase and continue the cell cycle if necessary.
+Like most epithelial cells, some cells never enter the G phase but continue to divide throughout their lives.

 To ensure that each phase of the cell cycle is carried out correctly, essential steps are followed by a checkpoint.
 It is a control mechanism where certain conditions must be met before the cell can progress to the next step.
 Checkpoint failure induces cell cycle arrest, preventing the cell from proceeding until it has solved the issues.